ABC Analysis (80/20 Rule) in Inventory Management

 You can use ABC analysis to divide your SKUs into three categories:

-- A class items are few in numbers (around 20%) but have the highest consumption value (ca. 80% altogether).
+- A-class items are few in numbers (around 20%) but have the highest consumption value (ca. 80% altogether).

-- C class items are many in numbers (about 50%) but have a low consumption value (ca. 5% altogether).
+- C-class items are many in numbers (about 50%) but have a low consumption value (ca. 5% altogether).

-- B class items fall between the two aforementioned categories (making up about 30% of the items with around 15% of the consumption value).
+- B-class items fall between the two aforementioned categories (making up about 30% of the items with around 15% of the consumption value).

 It is strongly recommended to use consumption value or revenue generated by an SKU to measure its value, not its quantity, because quantity is often not a great indicator of business value.
+Use an SKU’s quantity only when physically organizing your inventory (see a chapter about it below).

 An item’s consumption value can be calculated by taking the item’s cost per unit and multiplying it by its quantity used during a set period, preferably a year.